woocommerce/woocommerce/readme.txt

 * Tweak - Updated postcode label to "Postal code" when selected Canada. #23740
 * Tweak - Use determine_locale() to properly load custom translation files. #23785
 * Tweak - OBW: Switch shipping labels and shipping zones placement. #23781
+* Tweak - Show the quantity refunded on customer facing order screens. #23038
+* Tweak - Move the settings save functionality from the settings_page_init function to the `wp_loaded` action so it is not save after the settings page renders. #23091
+* Tweak - CSV product import now allows true/false values for published field, as well as original 0 (private), -1 (draft), 1 (publish). #23207
+* Tweak - Update product attribute sorting tooltip to clarify usage. #23222
+* Tweak - Store tax rate percentage in the tax line items. #23268
+* Tweak - Remove left and right margin from the logo in emails. #23360
+* Tweak - Use the high res version of the WP spinner in the coupon block ui. #23364
+* Tweak - Improve user registration validation messages. #23468
+* Tweak - Auto generate a new username when a username is blacklisted by WordPress core. #23672
+* Tweak - Guest cart session now gets deleted when a user logs in, prevents duplicate cart sessions. #23687
+* Tweak - Include the store's base postcode and city when calculating order taxes. #23695
+* Tweak - Update the generate username setting description label to reflect how the username is actually generated. #23911
+* Tweak - Remove mention of shipping section from the checkout/form-login.php template as shipping is not always a requirement for an order. #23941
+* Tweak - Adjust OBW plugin highlight container sizes to avoid overlap. #23997
 * Performance - Improve the speed of the admin dashboard by only updating transients once per class. #23011
 * Performance - Reduce number of queries needed to populate variations data by priming post caches. #23272
+* Performance - Persistant cart improvements, only update the persistent cart if the cart items actually change.
+Remove `woocommerce_before_cart_item_quantity_zero` action in favor of existing `woocommerce_cart_item_removed` action. #23112
 * Localization - Added validation for Italian postcodes. #23269
+* Localization - Remove unused tax locale defaults since we now promote auto tax services instead. #23431
+* Localization - Define correct address format for Uganda. #23178
+* Localization - Hide the postcode and update the state label to "Province" for Mozambique. #23764
+* Localization - Setup Wizard: Make postal code optional based on locale data. #23915
+* Localization - Add new currency for São Tomé, Príncipe dobra and Mauritanian ouguiya. #23950
 * Dev - Add quantity input action hooks (`woocommerce_before_add_to_cart_quantity`, `woocommerce_after_add_to_cart_quantity`). #23166
 * Dev - Add $this parameter to email class filters. #23250
 * Dev - Add new WC_Abstract_Order::get_coupons() method for returning all coupon line item objects on an order. #23663
 * Dev - Added new action 'woocommerce_product_read'. #23181
 * Dev - Add filter 'woocommerce_admin_order_buyer_name' to change buyer name in orders list screen. #23741
+* Dev - Add actions for when WooCommerce Product Subscription statuses change ( `woocommerce_helper_subscription_activate_success`, `woocommerce_helper_subscription_activate_error`, `woocommerce_helper_subscription_deactivate_success`, `woocommerce_helper_subscription_deactivate_error` ). #23041
+* Dev - Extend usage and event tracking (if opted in) to admin order and admin coupon pages. #23189 #23883
+* Dev - Add `woocommerce_after_X_object_save` actions, and passed objects to `woocommerce_new_x` and `woocommerce_update_x` actions. #23338
+* Dev - Update customer order and lifetime spend totals upon `payment_complete` to trigger `customer.updated` webhooks for paid orders. #23402
+* Dev - Preserve the State field's custom css classes when selecting an option from the Country dropdown. #23433
+* Dev - Add new filter `woocommerce_before_thankyou` to the checkout/thankyou.php template. #23538
+* Dev - Add new `woocommerce_product_related_posts_shuffle` filter to enable/disable related product shuffling, defaults to true. #23562
+* Dev - Deprecate `WC_Abstract_Order::get_used_coupons` and replace it with new method `WC_Abstract_Order::get_coupon_codes`. #23689
+* Dev - Add new `woocommerce_prices_include_tax` filter in the `wc_prices_include_tax` function. #23697
+* Dev - Add new `woocommerce_admin_after_product_gallery_item` filter in `WC_Meta_Box_Product_Images::output` for adding additional markup after product gallery items. #23743
+* Dev - Remove unused images `assets/images/klarna-white.png` and `assets/images/square-white.png`. #23748
+* Dev - Move Free Shipping method JavaScript from outputting on all shipping setting pages to just the Free Shipping page using the `admin_footer` hook. #23776
+* Dev - Prevent PHP fatal error while throwing exceptions in `woocommerce_rest_insert_{post_type}_object` hooks. #23793
+* Dev - Add new `woocommerce_enforce_password_strength_meter_on_checkout` filter to allow enforcing password strength meter on checkout. #23811
+* Dev - Add new `woocommerce_search_products_post_statuses` filter in `WC_Product_Data_Store_CPT::search_products`. #23838
+* Dev - Allow filtering `woocommerce_order_formatted_shipping_address` even when no shipping address is defined. #23859
+* Dev - Change the `WC_Product_Data_Store::find_matching_product_variation` query to always respect the orderby. #23881
+* Dev - Move all feature plugin features out from the WooCommerce codebase and utilize composer and an autoloader for inclusion, affects WC REST API and WC Blocks. #23957
+* Dev - Allow displaying multiple error messages through the registration validation. #23968
+* Security - Review and update all template files escaping. #23460

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/master/CHANGELOG.txt).